LeslieDancey/FME_Desktop_Advanced/constructing_values.md

 Now we need a function to replace the SubstringExtractor transformer.
 In the left-hand set of menus, click on String Functions to expand the list of available functions.

 Locate the substring function and double-click it to insert it into the expression.

+The expression will now look like this, with the <STRING> part pre-selected:

+The string we want to process is the value of the attribute fme_text_string.
+So, in the left-hand set of menus, click on FME Feature Attributes to expand the list of available attributes.

+Locate the attribute fme_text_string and double-click it to insert it into the expression.

+The latter part of the expression now looks like this, with the attribute filled in: